Skutterudite: Structure

 The crystal structure of the skutterudite mineral was determined in 1928 by Oftedahl to be cubic, belonging to space group Im 3̅ (number 204).

 The unit cell of a skutterudite consists of a total of 32 atoms, arranged in eight smaller cubes composed of cobalt atoms, which form octahedra with cobalt at the center.
 Six of these cubes are filled with planar square rings of arsenic, each oriented parallel to one of the unit cell's edges.
 In its structure, at the 2a Wyckoff position, there are two large structural voids—each approximately five angstroms in size—that can be filled with impurity atoms.
 Together with the unit cell size and the assigned space group, the parameters mentioned above fully describe the crystalline structure of the material.
 This structure is commonly referred to as a skutterudite structure.

 Applications

 Materials with a skutterudite structure are studied as a low cost thermoelectric material with low thermal conductivity.
-These materials have been synthesized with a thermoelectric figure of merit (ZT) close to 1 at 800 kelvin.
+These materials have been synthesized with a thermoelectric figure of merit (ZT) close to 1 at 800 kelvins.
 A relatively high dimensionless figure of merit has been observed in a polycrystalline skutterudite partially filled with ytterbium ions.
 The small-diameter but heavy ytterbium atoms partially occupy the voids in the CoSb_{3} host structure, resulting in low thermal conductivity values while the favorable electronic properties are not substantially disrupted by the addition of ytterbium.